My-kull/pico-project/README.md

 !!!
 IMPORTANT !!!
 To make the program work on your own device, remember to change network information and Pico MAC-address in the KubiosHRV.py file.
+You also have to have a Kubios server running on your network.